NORTON ATLAS 650 RANGER (2020 - on) Review

-- Related: Best naked motorbikes of 2019
+- Related: Best naked motorbikes

 That means that some bits are still unfinished, or not fully calibrated – but as I nose it out of Norton’s Donington Park factory and onto the local lanes there’s a pleasing realisation that this is no lash-up show exhibit.
 I’ve ridden many less refined production bikes than this...

 During November 2020 Norton, now under new ownership following the firm's collapse into administration, revealed the Atlas and Nomad twins will be available in 2021.
 Pricing has yet to be confirmed, but you're able to register your interest here.

 Trading off heritage is so common now that companies will go to extraordinary lengths to invent a heart-tugging backstory to underpin their latest cynical attempt at world domination.
 But for all their business challenges and struggles, the one thing Norton don’t have to do is fabricate their heritage.

 While the first decade of ‘new Norton’ was dominated by their unapologetically old-school Commando 961 model range, they are now dragging themselves into a whole new era, deliberately colliding their past with their future.

 So it’s actually this bike, the Atlas, that really matters.
 If Norton can make the crucial move from hand-built production to more high-volume capability, this could be the bike that proves to be their ‘Ducati Monster moment’ – transforming them into a serious volume player, build on firmer foundations.